alpacahq/user-docs/content/orders/_index.md

 recommended method of maintaining order state.

 ## Orders Submitted Outside of Eligible Trading Hours
-Orders submitted outside of Regular Trading Hours (9:30am - 4:00pm) that are not eligible to be executed during extended hours will be queued and eligible for execution at the time of the next market open.
+Orders submitted outside of Regular Trading Hours (9:30am - 4:00pm ET) that are not eligible to be executed during extended hours will be queued and eligible for execution at the time of the next market open.

-Orders eligible for extended hours submitted outside of 9:00am - 6:00pm are handled as described in the section below.
+Orders eligible for extended hours submitted outside of 9:00am - 6:00pm ET are handled as described in the section below.

 ## Extended Hours Trading
 Using API v2 (only available to Power Accounts), you can submit and fill orders during